 combination of NHSIL12 with M7824 is likely to be well-tolerated and has scientific

 rationale.
 This combination offers a new treatment approach for patients with advanced

 KS who have received prior therapies.

--Evaluate the safety and tolerability of single agent NHS-IL12 and the combination of NHSIL12
+-Evaluate the safety, tolerability, and activity of single agent NHS-IL12 and the combination